cseljatib/cseljatib.github.io2/collabora.md

 ![](images/fellows.jpg)

-Daniel, Andres and Rodrigo in China Muerta (2017)
+Daniel, Andres and Rodrigo in the National Reserve China Muerta (2017)
 ![](images/maquinas.jpg)

 With Pablo in Llancahue (2015)
 ![](images/withPdonoso.jpg)

-With Daniel at National Reserve Coyhaique (2018)
+With Daniel in the National Reserve Coyhaique (2018)
 ![](images/withDaniel.jpg)